Those musty smells in your basement could point to a hidden culprit behind your chronic health problems: mold.

 How to Treat Mold Toxicity in the Body

 Is mold toxicity reversible?
 Yes, but to recover from mold illness, you need to support your body’s natural detoxification and drainage systems.
 It’s also beneficial to support your immune system, thyroid gland, mitochondria, and oxygen status.
 Several supplements help with these aspects.

 Here are some top supplement strategies to help with your mold cleanse.

 Bind mold toxins

 If you have mold illness, your body needs help getting rid of mycotoxins.
 Sequestering agents are commonly used for this.
-They bind mold toxins in your gut so you can excrete them.
+They bind mycotoxins in your gut so you can excrete them.
 (6)

 Some mold doctors use a drug called cholestyramine to bind mycotoxins.
 But, it can damage your mitochondria.
 That’s bad news.
 Your mitochondria support your immune function and provide cellular energy.
-You need all that support to fight mold illness.
+You need all that support to fight your mold-related illness.
 (25, 26)

-An excellent alternative for binding mold toxins is BioActive Carbon.
-This is made of specially-selected and precisely-formulated extracts of fulvic and humic acids.
+An excellent alternative for binding mold toxins is carbon-based binders.
+These are made of specially-selected and precisely-formulated extracts of fulvic and humic acids.
 They tightly bind toxins to help remove them from your body via your stools.

-BioActive carbon is superior to “old-school” binders like charcoal, clay, and diatomaceous earth.
-One big advantage is that BioActive Carbon can travel beyond your gut.
+Carbon-based binders are superior to “old-school” binders like charcoal, clay, and diatomaceous earth.
+One big advantage is that carbon-based binders can travel beyond your gut.
 Remember, mold and mycotoxins can affect all organ systems, not just your intestines.
 (27)